 What is the median pay gap?

-The California bill, for example, requires reporting within groups of jobs, like managers or sales reps.
-So, continuing the gender example, a California employer would need to file a report that shows how much it pays women, on average, and how much it pays men, on average, within these broad job categories.
+The California law, for example, requires reporting within groups of jobs, like managers or sales workers.
+So, continuing the gender example, a California employer needs to file a report that shows how much it pays women, on average, and how much it pays men, on average, within these broad job categories.